Why we support Presbyterian World Mission

 Our eleven PC(USA) seminaries count on denomination-wide support to fulfill the ministries we Presbyterians require of them—educating transformational leaders who can preach, teach, pray, counsel, and serve in bearing witness to the Gospel.

 For the past several years, we have offered an alternative to the commercial Christmas shopping season by hosting our Alternative Gift Fair.
-Traditionally held the first Sunday in November, beautiful items from around the world are purchased wholesale from SERRV, a non-profit which supports the artisans who make handmade, fair trade goods.
+Unique gifts that benefit people local and around the world.

 This offering collected during Lent enables the church to share God’s love with our neighbors-in-need around the world by providing relief to those affected by natural disasters, providing food to the hungry, and helping to empower the poor and oppressed.